GSA/digitalgov.gov/content/pages/3/open-opportunities-in-digitalgov.md

 <img class="alignright wp-image-125332 size-full" src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/07/image-of-interlocking-hands.jpg" alt="Photo of Interlocking hands" width="243" height="220" />Every agency at every level of government has a role in creating digital government.
 There are great opportunities to solve the problems in your agencies and to engage your high-performing staff with cutting-edge projects across agency bounds.

 <p style="text-align: left">
   Through our Open Opportunities in DigitalGov network, we&#8217;re building a cooperative enterprise that draws on resources from across government to leverage the expertise of forward-leaning agencies.
-Weâ€™re looking atÂ innovative staffing arrangements, multi-agency teams, and ways to tap specialized expertise and skills for quick turnaround tasks.
+Weâ€™re looking at innovative staffing arrangements, multi-agency teams, and ways to tap specialized expertise and skills for quick turnaround tasks.
 </p>

 <h2 style="text-align: left">